nateMeinzer/perf_testing/README.md

 # TPC-DS Benchmarking with Dremio v26

-This repository supports benchmarking Dremio v26 OSS using the TPC-DS benchmark at 1TB scale.
+This repository supports benchmarking Dremio v26 using the TPC-DS benchmark at 1TB scale.
 It includes tooling to:

 - Generate TPC-DS test data in `.dat` format (1 file per table)
 - Convert that data to Parquet